igncp/mahjong/README.md

     - Includes E2E tests
 1. A Rust cli for running simulations

+You can find the project's Rust documentation [here](https://mahjong-rust.com/doc/mahjong_core).

 ## Development

 The project main dependencies are Rust and Nodejs.
 There is a